What is a Standing Deposit Facility (SDF), and How Does It Work?

 Now, How does SDF work?

 SDF works as an overnight facility, which means that banks can deposit their excess funds with the RBI for one day and get them back the next day.
-The RBI pays an interest rate of 6.25%(as of Dec 2023) to the banks for their deposits under SDF.

-The SDF is available to all scheduled commercial banks, including regional rural banks, small finance banks, payments banks, local area banks, urban cooperative banks, district central cooperative banks and even the state cooperative banks.
+Scheduled commercial banks, regional rural banks, small finance banks, payments banks, local area banks, urban cooperative banks, district central cooperative banks and even the state cooperative banks.

 The banks can access the SDF through the RBI’s e-Kuber system, which is the core banking solution of the RBI.

-What are the Benefits of SDF: Role of Standing Deposit Facility in Liquidity Management
+Benefits of SDF: Role of Standing Deposit Facility in Liquidity Management

 SDF has several benefits for the RBI, the banks, and the economy.